How to scan QR codes in Windows ?

 • You can also zoom in on the QR code to make it easier to detect.

-• For more options, click the “ …” at the top right of the Camera .
-You can enable the “ Scan QR codes automatically ” option for instant scanning.
+• For more options, tap the " …" in the top right corner of the Camera .
+There you can enable the " Automatically scan QR codes " option for instant scanning.

-If the QR code you want to scan is on an image, you can use the “ Upload Photo ” feature in the Camera app.
-Here's how to do it:
+If the QR code you want to scan is in an image, you can use the " Import Photo " function in the Camera app.
+Here's how:

 1. Open the Camera app.